Answers to help you learn more about our program and how to apply to it.

 Our graduates fill a number of roles and leadership positions in various fields—academia, research, policy making, education, social entrepreneurship, nonprofits, creative arts, restorative justice, and many more.
 Our program has a strong emphasis on social justice and seeks to make an impact on the world at large by providing students with the tools to think deeply and critically about local and transnational issues, and to affect change through an integrative approach to education that values the spiritual dimensions of our human experience.

 We recognize that there is no clearly paved career trajectory for someone with a degree in women's spirituality; much depends on a student's objective, self-motivation, and entrepreneurship.
 Students tailor their studies to their specific areas of interest, and our graduates have diverse careers.
 Our curriculum includes a course on vocation design to give students tools for career creation.
-You can read more (under Graduate Careers) about the breadth of vocational paths of our graduates.
+Learn more about Graduate Careers and about the breadth of vocational paths of our graduates.

 Can you tell me about your accreditation?